RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 #### record_interval
 syntax: record_interval time
 context: rtmp, server. application

-Restart recording after this number of (milli)seconds has passed.
+Restart recording after this number of (milli)seconds.
-Turned off by default.
+Off by default.
 Zero means to delay between recordings.
 If record_unique is off then all record fragments are written to the same file.
-Otherwize timestamp is appended which makes the files differ (given record_interval bigger than 1 second).
+Otherwise timestamp is appended which makes files differ (given record_interval is longer than 1 second).

     record_interval 1s;

     record_interval 15m;

-on_record_done
+#### on_record_done

-### Relay
+## Relay

 push